AL4255/Sam.Monitor/README.md

-samba Active Directory File Server with Python File Monitor This project provides a Samba Active Directory domain controller with file sharing capabilities and a Python-based file access monitoring system for tracking file operations, user access patterns, and security auditing.
+Samba Active Directory File Server with Python File Monitor This project provides a Samba Active Directory domain controller with file sharing capabilities and a Python-based file access monitoring system for tracking file operations, user access patterns, and security auditing.
 Overview